ljeng/cheat-sheet/large-scale-design/system-design.md

 To optimize queries that frequently join tables[^index13], a **merged index** physically co-locates related records from both tables within a single B-tree structure.
 All details for a given order are stored next to the order record itself by sorting records by a common key[^index14].
 This dramatically reduces the I/O required for joins while providing a viable solution that captures denormalization's performance benefits without altering the logical database schema.

 A B-tree's flexibility inspires creativity.
 For example, one can create a B-tree on the keys' *hash values*.
-This concatenates a B-tree's ordered traversal and range-scan benefits with the uniform key distribution that a hash function implies, creating a powerful hybrid architecture that serves as a fulcrum for balanced query performance while avoiding the superfluous overhead of redundant data structures.
+This concatenates a B-tree's ordered traversal and range-scan benefits with the uniform key distribution that a hash function implies, creating a powerful hybrid architecture that serves as a fulcrum for balanced query performance while avoiding the overhead of redundant data structures.

 [^index01]: also called a *clustered index* or *index-organized table*
 [^index02]: or *non-clustered index*